dambergn-codefellows/snakes-cafe/README.md

 ### 2018-08-18
 - Handles errors for quantitys less than 1 and/or not a number.
+- Users can now add and remove items by quantity.
+- When items are added or removed the inventory is updated.
+- If there is not enough of an avialable item the user is notified.

 ### 2018-08-17
 - Modified README.md to reflect versioning.